-Your ideal weight not only does it depend on your height, but it also depends on a lot of other things.
+Your ideal weight not only does it depend on your height, but it depends on many other things as well.
 Factors like age, bone density, and muscle-fat ratio should also be considered when determining how much you should weight.

 Health professionals usually opt for and suggest using your Body Mass Index (BMI) to decide whether your body weight is close to ideal.
 Others, on the other hand, say that BMI can be quite inaccurate because it doesn’t account for muscle mass.
 They also add that waist-hip ratio is a method that’s way better.